fablab-luenen/dokuwiki-preconfigured/README.md

 ## Goals

-The over-arching goal of this distribution is to establish a great alternative to proprietary wikis (namely Confluence).
-This translates into the following goals:
+The general goal of this distribution is to establish a great alternative to proprietary wikis (namely Confluence).
+This translates into the following main points:

-- Usability (UX design/placement of buttons and menus to be in line with modern wikis)
+- Ease of use (UX design/placement of buttons and menus)
-- Clean styling
+- Clean styling (low clutter)
-- Easy set-up
+- Easy setup

-## Notes/Caveats
+## Caveats

 - The initially supported languages are`de-informal` and `en`
 - While some care is taken to keep it usable JS-lessly, some things depend on Javascript (Visual Editor, Quick Search, Page dropdown [to be changed])